rossmc/how-to-venia/README.md

 # install dependencies
 yarn install

-# set default enviroment variables
+# set default environment variables
 cp .env.dist .env

-# start the app with development enviroment which includes hot-reloading
+# start the app with development environment which includes hot-reloading
 yarn watch

-# OR run the staging enviroment which will more closely reflect production
+# OR run the staging environment which will more closely reflect production
 yarn build:prod
 yarn start
 ```